Jayx239/Contagion/README.md

 On initial splash screen if you press enter too quickly it may crash, (This may have been fixed, testing needed) Initialization of game frame may take a few seconds, from there on it runs smoothly Bullets sometimes get stuck
-Zombies and player can go over health hud, not changing because I like it that way
+Keys sometimes get stuck, just press key in direction that is stuck and it will resolve the issue Zombies and player can go over health hud, not changing because I like it that way

 Im sure there are other bugs that I am either not thinking of or I have not seen yet.
 Feedback is always